oleg-koval/trembita/README.md

 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->

-> Request wrapper core for consuming third party services
+> Request wrapper core for consuming third party services.

 Whenever you need to communicate with third party API to get or save data from own codebase, you would have to perform a set of common steps such as login,